OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-loading-spinner/README.md

 # 🐞 Creating a Pure CSS Loading Spinner

-This document details how to create a visually appealing loading spinner using only CSS.
-No JavaScript required!
-This example utilizes CSS animations and keyframes to achieve a smooth, rotating effect.
-We will create a simple circular spinner with a gradient.
+This document details the creation of a simple, visually appealing loading spinner using only CSS.
+No JavaScript is required.
+This example utilizes CSS animations and transformations to achieve the spinning effect.

 ## Description of the Styling

-This CSS-only loading spinner creates a circular shape that rotates continuously.
-The animation is smooth and uses a linear gradient for visual appeal.
-The spinner's size and colors are easily customizable through CSS variables.
+The spinner consists of a single element styled to look like a set of rotating bars.
+The key to the animation is the `@keyframes` rule, which defines the animation sequence, and the `animation` property, which applies the animation to the element.
+Transformations (`rotate`) are used to create the spinning effect, and box-shadow creates a subtle three-dimensional appearance.

 ## Full Code